 The FDA inspected our neurosurgery manufacturing facility in Andover, England in June 2012.
 On November 5, 2012, we received a warning letter dated November 1, 2012 related to quality systems issues at that facility.
 The warning letter identified violations related to corrective and preventative actions, process validations, internal quality audits, and internal review of the suitability and effectiveness of the quality system at defined intervals.
-Since the conclusion of the FDA inspection in June 2012, we have undertaken significant efforts to remediate the observations that the FDA has made and continue to do so.
-We have provided the FDA with monthly status reports and are working cooperatively with the FDA to resolve any outstanding issues.
+Since the conclusion of the FDA inspection in June 2012, we have remediated the observations that the FDA has made and continue to make further improvements in the quality system.